 Another very common issue is dealing with sick babies.
 Most of the times babies fall sick, usually catch fever or cold, due to the room temperature not being suitable for them.
 During summer when babies are sleeping at night, they generally sweat and that leads to nasty colds or fever due to the abrupt cooling down of the body caused by evaporation of sweat.

 This occurs commonly as the babies are put under a lot of layers with no proper measures to regulate the room temperature.
 Many parents are quick to think that an air conditioner is the easy solution but that in fact, makes things worse!

 In cases like this, fans ought to work better in comforting the baby and prevent sudden changes in temperature.
 More importantly, it highly reduces the chances of SIDs by declining the risk of “re-breathing” exhaled air by the baby itself.

 Fans do not really have any effect on the room temperature, rather it simply keeps the air in the room moving, which is very healthy for the baby.
 So, consider equipping the baby’s room with a ceiling fan or a table fan if you haven’t already.

 Ideal temperature for baby room in summer and winter:

 Furthermore, in summer you shouldn’t ‘overdress’ or ‘over stack’ your baby.
-What this means is that during warm weathers babies should be lightly dressed as to avoid overheating which may cause discomfort and unnecessary waking in between sleeps.
+What this means is that during warm weathers babies should be lightly dressed to avoid overheating which may cause discomfort and unnecessary waking in between periods of sleep.

 Well, the simple solution to this would be to place a thermostat in the baby’s room and to keep the temperature between, yes, you guessed it, 68–72°F (20–22.2°C).
 I repeat that this is the best temperature to keep a baby in all the time.